-The General Fund comprises the assets, liabilities, net assets, revenue and expenses of the operations of the Society other than those designated to the statutory Special Compensation Fund and the Lawyers Indemnity Fund (including its wholly owned subsidiary, LSBC Captive Insurance Company Ltd.).
-This includes collecting revenues associated with practice fees, trust administration fees, enrollment fees, and various other administrative fees and penalties used to cover the costs of the Society to regulate the legal profession and educate and enforce adherence of its members to act within the rules of professional conduct for lawyers.
+The General Fund comprises the assets, liabilities, net assets, revenue and expenses of the operations of the Society other than those designated to the statutory Special Compensation Fund and the Lawyers Indemnity Fund.
+This includes collecting revenues associated with practice fees, trust administration fees, enrolment fees, and various other administrative fees and penalties used to cover the costs of the Society to regulate the legal profession and educate and enforce adherence of its members to act within the rules of professional conduct for lawyers.